- A PRP or Platelet Rich Plasma Facial is a remarkable and new non-surgical approach to facial skin rejuvenation.

 It is recommended to have three PRP Facial injections within an 18-month period to ensure the tissue is fully restored.

 Independent studies demonstrate the beneficial effectiveness of the PRP Facial treatment as “the most complete, versatile and active treatment for skin rejuvenation and anti-aging.”

 Using Objective Criteria to Evaluate Cosmetic Effects of Platelet Rich Plasma

 Platelet Rich Plasma: New Developments in Aesthetic Medicine

 Schedule Your Consultation Today!

-Call or and schedule your consultation with Dr. Bieber.
+Call or text at or text at and schedule your consultation with Dr. Bieber.